morpframework/morpcc/docs/index.rst

 Getting Help
 =============

-Our community is still in infantcy, and we hangout mostly on Telegram.
+Our community is still in infancy, and we hangout mostly on Telegram.
 Come join us at `MorpFW Telegram Channel <https://t.me/morpfw>`_ if you have any questions.

 Indices and tables